Xuzhou: Geography

+While the ancient riverbed now bisects the city proper, Yunlong Lake, with a water area of 5.82 km2, serves as a scenic reservoir to the southwest.
+Its outlet, the Kui River, flows southward for 35.6 km into Anhui province.
+Historically one of the most polluted tributaries in the Huai River basin, a downtown section of the river was encased in concrete in 2005 to contain odorous emissions.
+Following extensive ecological remediation, these covers were removed in 2021, restoring the waterway as an open-air corridor.

+While situated on a relatively stable fault zone independent of the main Tan-Lu system, the urban area remains at risk due to historical loose silt deposits that are prone to liquefaction, which can cause the ground to behave like a liquid and intensify earthquake damage.

 Climate

 Xuzhou has a monsoon-influenced humid subtropical climate (Köppen Cwa), with cool, dry winters, warm springs, long, hot and humid summers, and crisp autumns.
 The monthly daily average temperature ranges from 0.7 °C in January to 27.3 °C in July; the annual mean is 14.9 °C. Snow may occur during winter, though rarely heavily.
 Precipitation is light in winter, and a majority of the annual total of 842.8 mm occurs from June thru August.
 With monthly percent possible sunshine ranging from 44% in July to 54% in three months, the city receives 2,221 hours of bright sunshine annually.

-The lowest temperature recorded in Xuzhou was −22.6 °C, on 6 February 1969, while the highest was 43.4 °C, on 15 July 1955.